UpStride/engine/README.md

 Now, we have everything to code the GenericLinear operation.
 Note that we do not need to know which linear TensorFlow operation will be used.
 We can pass this information as an argument.

-## The Bias handling
+### The Bias handling

 In deep learning, we often add a bias term after a linear operation.
 In Keras, this bias is handled by the linear layer itself, which is a problem here.

 Let's take the example of complex number.
-If the bias is in the TensorFlow layer the computation will be:
+If the bias was in the TensorFlow layer the computation would be:

 $y_R = x_RW_R - x_IW_I + b_R - b_I$
 $y_I = x_IW_R + x_RW_I + b_R + b_I$

-with $b_R, b_I$ are the bias terms.
+where $b_R, b_I$ are the bias terms.

 This formulation has two issues: